Asia stocks gain amid Mexico reprieve, firmer Chinese shares

 U.S. West Texas Intermediate (WTI) crude oil futures were up 0.36% at $53.45 per barrel, finding some traction after sliding the previous day.

 Crude oil fell on Monday, with U.S. futures losing 1.3%, as major producers Saudi Arabia and Russia had yet to agree on extending an output-cutting deal and with U.S.-China trade tensions continuing to threaten demand for the commodity.
+[O/R]

 Editing by Simon Cameron-Moore